 |Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

-Finish First Aid Posters: All students finished their three first aid posters and a few students printed them in full color.
+Finish First Aid Posters: All students finished their three first aid posters and most students printed them in full color.
 Unfortunately there was a problem with the printer so the rest will be printed tomorrow.

 Friday - June 1, 2012